-At All Saints CE Primary School, we make reasonable adjustments to allow children with SEND to access the curriculum and the school environment.
+At North Rigton Church of England Primary School, we make reasonable adjustments to allow children with SEND to access the curriculum and the school environment.
 There are Whole School Provision Maps outlining the Quality First Teaching, Time limited small group provision and Personalised provision for each area of need.

-Teachers differentiate learning by support and some children with SEND may have a personalised curriculum that is adapted to their needs and separate planning to ensure that their needs are met.
+Lessons are differentiated and some children with SEND have a curriculum that is adapted to their needs and separate planning to ensure that their needs are met.